 “The new digital world is interacting with our brains, not our bodies.
 If that’s the case, we need to better understand how our minds work.
 So we’re going to need knowledge from the humanities and social sciences to design the digital world in line with ethical norms. societal preferences and legal requirements.
 So, two distinct worlds will come to rely on each other.
 This is what Maastricht University does especially well.”

 The Digital Business elective will comprise Digital Management – creating more effective and efficient organisations – and Digital Strategy – extending portfolios, reaching new markets, enhancing products by using algorithms to create added value for customers.
 Dr Müller’s teaching will focus on digital business models.

 This coursework should help people to become architects in the digital world, not engineers.
 This is not about technology.
 It’s about the digital structures the world needs and how to design them.

 “If you have an engineer build your house, well, you’ll probably get a house that functions well enough.
 Ultimately, though, it may not serve all your needs.
 If you go to an architect to do the same job, you can talk about how you like to live.
 An architect will ask you about the experience you want and then translate that into a real infrastructure.”

 Students may register in September 2019 and classes will begin in February 2020.
-Visit our our Digital Business page to learn more about the two electives in our Executive MBA track.
+Visit our our elective overview to learn more about the two electives in our Executive MBA track.